Qubic-Core-Services/Proposals/Qubic Ecosystem Services CCF proposal (May- June2025).md

 *New deliverables will be joined to the roadmap that QCT and other Qubic teams have.
 Any existing deliverables assigned to the ecosystem team will be rolled into QES.*

 **Dependencies:** Launch dates assume incubation teams complete their own code and QA on schedule; QES unblocks but cannot write all code for them.

+To maintain accountability for all duties assigned to QES, and given our responsibilities to the community, we want to clarify that QES can only be held responsible for outcomes of initiatives that we directly manage or approve.

+If any proposals are introduced that significantly modify the Grants & Incubation governance model or initiatives currently managed by QES, we’ll consider those out of our scope unless they’re aligned with our roadmap or directly coordinated with us.

+This ensures clear accountability and avoids confusion around ownership of execution and results.

 ## 4. Proposed QES Budget Detail (USD)